utpalbora/compilers.cse.iith.ac.in/_pages/llov.md

 regions that cannot be modelled by Polly.

 We use the Mod/Ref information from the Alias Analysis engine of LLVM to analyze whether a shared memory location is read (Ref) or modified (Mod) by an instruction.
-The AA engine provides generic helper functions to return the Mod/Ref information for a memory location and an instruction of one of the following types: callsite, load, store, atomic read-write, invoke, etc.
-The Mod and Ref bits are set for an instruction if the execution of the instruction might modify or reference the specified memory location.

 If an operation inside a parallel region on the specified memory location is not protected by locks and Mod/Ref is set, LLOV flags a race signaling a potential data-race condition.
 The AA race